astrolovesdata/Projects/toy_shop/README.md

 # Maven Fuzzy Factory — Ecommerce Performance Analysis

+## Key Result

+Over a three-year period, Maven Fuzzy Factory achieved significant growth:

+- Traffic increased by ~15x
+- Conversion rate improved from ~3% to ~9%
+- Revenue per visitor increased from ~$1.5 to ~$5+

+This demonstrates strong performance driven by both **customer acquisition and improved monetization efficiency**.

+---

 ## Project Overview

 This project analyzes the **Maven Fuzzy Factory ecommerce dataset** to understand how the business has grown over time and what factors drive revenue performance.